ravicoderev/catalog/README.md

 **Pre-requisites:**

 1. Vagrant is up and running if not vagrant up from the root folder where you have vagrant file and log in using vagrant ssh into vm.
+See sections **1, 2** below for details on getting VM and to run the VM using Vagrant.
 2. Download ZIP file, Unzip & Copy **catalog** repo into the vagrant folder
 3. SQLite database is up and running.
 4. The application uses Google OAuth to sign-in.
 You will need a Google Account.
 5. Generate ClienID to be stored in clien_secrets.json file in the application root folder.
-See section **Generate Client Secrets**
+See section **3** below for details.

+**1. Clone the remote to your local machine:**

+From the terminal, run the following command (be sure to replace <username> with your GitHub username): git clone http://github.com/<username>/fullstack-nanodegree-vm fullstack.
+This will give you a directory named fullstack that is a clone of your remote fullstack-nanodegree-vm repository.

+**2. Run the virtual machine:**

+Using the terminal, change directory using the command ```cd fullstack/vagrant```, then type ```vagrant up``` to launch your virtual machine.
+Once it is up and running, type ```vagrant ssh```.
+Change directory to the /vagrant directory by typing ```cd /vagrant```.
+This will take you to the shared folder between your virtual machine and host machine.

-**Generate Client Secrets:**
+**3. Generate Client Secrets:**
 1. Navigate to [https://console.developers.google.com/apis?project=sportinggoodscatalog-app] and login using your Google account if you have not already loggedin.
 2. Create Credentials:
      - Click Credentials on the left side menu and then click on **'Click Credentials'** dropdown button.